j0912345/pvz2_obb_tools/README.md

 3. use a json file with those file names and add them back into the obb
 # coming soon
 repacking the obb
-packing/unpacking .rsgp (aka .pgsr) files
+packing .rsgp (aka .pgsr) files + fixing bugs with extracting packages.rspg (aka .pgsr)
 (maybe) converting .ptx files to .pngs
 # credits/thanks to:
 the plants vs zombies 2 quickbms script for: